Body of boy found at New Mexico compound buried in Georgia

-ATLANTA (AP) — The body of a boy, whose remains were discovered at a New Mexico compound, has been buried in his home state of Georgia.
+ATLANTA (AP) — The body of a young boy, whose remains were discovered at a ramshackle desert compound in New Mexico, was buried Thursday in his home state of Georgia.

-The Atlanta Journal-Constitution reports it took just a few minutes Thursday for men to lower Abdul-Ghani Wahhaj’s body — wrapped in white cloth — into a grave behind a mosque on the city’s southside.
+It took just a few minutes for men to lower Abdul-Ghani Wahhaj’s body — wrapped in white cloth — into a grave behind a mosque on the city’s southside, The Atlanta Journal-Constitution reported .

 The child’s mother told the newspaper she took comfort in the thought that one day she would meet her son again in paradise.

-Abdul-Ghani Wahhaj was reported missing in December.
+Abdul-Ghani Wahhaj, would have turned 4 earlier this month, was reported missing in December.
 His father, Siraj Ibn Wahhaj, had said he was taking the child to a park, but never returned.
-Instead, prosecutors say, he brought his son to live on a compound in Taos County, New Mexico.
+Instead, prosecutors said, he brought his son to live on a compound in Taos County, New Mexico.

 Most Read Nation & World Stories